-Each year, the Northern California World Trade Center and Global Ties San Francisco host more than 1,000 international visitors through international exchanges.
+Each year, the World Trade Center Northern California and Global Ties San Francisco host more than 1,000 international visitors through international exchanges.
 Many of these visitors are leaders and emerging leaders invited to the United States at the auspices of the U.S. Department of State’s International Visitor Leadership Program.
-Here are some of the international delegations we’ve hosted in the past year:
+Below are a few of the international delegations we’ve recently hosted:

 - Women, Peace, and Security: A Project for Colombia

 This program addressed the important role of women in the prevention and resolution of conflict, and the protection of women and girls from gender-based violence.
 The overall themes for this program centered around women’s leadership at the state policy level, mentorship programs for women and how to engage under-served communities.
 While in Sacramento, the six visitors from Colombia met with: